JoshuaFeinglass/SMURF/README.md

 SMURF is an automatic caption evaluation metric that combines a novel semantic evaluation algorithm (SPARCS) and novel fluency evaluation algorithms (SPURTS and MIMA) for both caption-level and system-level analysis.
 These evaluations were developed to be generalizable and as a result demonstrate a high correlation with human judgment across many relevant datasets.
 See paper for more details.

 ### Requirements
+You can run requirements/install.sh to quickly install all the requirements in an Anaconda environment.
+The requirements are:
 - python 3
 - torch>=1.0.0
 - numpy